3320 Citizenship/Alien Status | SNAP

 Non-Immigrant Aliens

-Non-immigrants are individuals, who are admitted to the U.S. for lawful temporary residence, including those admitted under employment authorization.
+Non-immigrants are individuals who are admitted to the U.S. for lawful temporary residence, including those admitted under employment authorization.
 Also included as non-immigrants are tourists, visitors, foreign students, and diplomats.
+Non-immigrants are ineligible to receive SNAP benefits.

 Undocumented Immigrant Aliens